 » Emergency Action Plans: Every club is required to design and implement an Emergency Action Plan to follow in instances of severe trauma.
 These plans are reviewed by the NFL and NFLPA and must be approved by third- party experts prior to the start of each season.
 This plan, which the club is required to practice prior to the start of the season, also requires the home team to designate a Level One Trauma Center and to retain two certified crews of paramedics and advanced life support ambulances.

 » Concussion Protocol: NFL medical professionals follow the step-by-step NFL concussion protocol when they are identifying, diagnosing and treating player concussions.
 The first version was developed in 2011 by the NFL Head, Neck and Spine Committee, a board of independent and NFL-affiliated physicians and scientists, including advisors to the NFLPA.
-The concussion protocol is reviewed each year to ensure players are receiving care that reflects the most up-to-date medical consensus on the identification, diagnosis and treatment of concussions.
-The 2017 NFL Concussion Diagnosis and Management Protocol and the corresponding “Concussion Game Day Checklist” have been adapted from the 2017 consensus statement from the Berlin Conference on Concussion in Sport.
-In December 2017, the NFL and NFLPA, in conjunction with the Head, Neck and Spine Committee, made additional improvements to the protocol including the requirement that a player who exhibits gross motor instability or significant loss of balance must be taken to the locker room for evaluation if it is not diagnosed as an orthopaedic injury.
-To ensure consistent implementation of the protocol, the NFL and NFLPA have developed an enforcement policy.
+The concussion protocol is reviewed each year in an effort to ensure players are receiving care that reflects the most up-to-date medical consensus on the identification, diagnosis and treatment of concussions.
+The 2017 NFL Concussion Diagnosis and Management Protocol and the corresponding “Concussion Game Day Checklist” were adapted from the 2017 consensus statement from the Berlin Conference on Concussion in Sport.
+In December 2017, the NFL and NFLPA, in conjunction with the Head, Neck and Spine Committee, made additional enhancements to the protocol, including the requirement that a player who exhibits gross motor instability or significant loss of balance must be taken to the locker room for evaluation if it is not diagnosed as an orthopaedic injury.
+In an effort to ensure consistent implementation of the protocol, the NFL and NFLPA have developed an enforcement policy.
 The NFL and NFLPA follow a strict and fair process to investigate incidents and determine appropriate discipline, including club fines and possible forfeiture of draft picks, for clubs that fail to follow the protocol.
 In 2018, the NFL Concussion Diagnosis and Management Protocol was published in the British Journal of Sports Medicine (BJSM), which marked the first sports league protocol of its kind to be published in a peer-reviewed medical journal.

 » Sideline Medical Exam Tents: NFL games now feature sideline medical examination tents to allow for immediate evaluations of players in private following an injury.

-» Health and Safety Education: The NFL and NFLPA, with their medical advisors and committees, developed a standard preseason health and safety presentation that is shown by every team to every player at the start of training camp.
+» Health and Safety Education: The NFL and NFLPA, with their medical advisors and committees, developed a standard preseason health and safety presentation that is to be shown by every team to every player at the start of training camp.
 The presentation was developed by subject matter experts and includes information on exertional heat stroke, concussion diagnosis and management, mental health, infection control, substance abuse and performance-enhancing substances.

 » Protective Equipment and Field Surface Safety: